judithbergada/webpage-demo/README.md

 mkdocs serve
 ```

+Go to your browser and copy the following address: http://127.0.0.1:8000/

-The tool consists in two main things:
+The tool consists of two main parts:

 * Documents that represent pages and are written in Markdown (`documentation/docs` folder)
 * A configuration file to setup the whole webpage (`documentation/mkdocs.yml` file)

+## Themes

 Let's customize the webpage configuration:

-## Themes

 Check all the themes at: https://github.com/mkdocs/mkdocs/wiki/MkDocs-Themes